Getting Hired

 Proof of Eligibility to Work in the U.S.

-You are required to present legal documentation verifying your eligibility to work in the U.S by providing acceptable I-9 documents.
+You are required to present legal documentation verifying your eligibility to work in the U.S. by providing acceptable I-9 documents .
 Please note that you must present original, unexpired document(s) during the hiring process; photocopies will not be accepted.
-If you cannot present documents demonstration eligibility to work, please contact the Office of Human Resources to go over your options.
+If you cannot present documents demonstrating eligibility to work, please contact the Office of Human Resources to go over your options.

-U.S. Citizens & Eligible Non-Citizens can provide documents such as a U.S. Passport/Permanent Resident Card or a combination of a Driver’s License/State Issued ID and a Social Security Card.
+U.S. Citizens & Eligible Non-Citizens can provide documents such as a U.S. Passport or Permanent Resident Card, or a combination of a Driver’s License/State Issued ID and a Social Security Card.
 Reference acceptable I-9 documents for a comprehensive list.

 Acceptable I-9 Documents